Tyil/website/_tutorials/freebsd-mailserver-part-1-preparations.md

 pkg install postgresql96-server
 {% endhighlight %}

+### Starting up
+In order to start Postfix, you should enable the system service for it.
+This way, `service` can be used to easily manage it.
+In addition, it will start automatically on boot.

+{% highlight sh %}
+echo 'postgresql_enable="YES"' >> /etc/rc.conf.local
+service postgresql start
+{% endhighlight %}

 ### Database initialization
 Since PostgreSQL is a little different than the more popular [MySQL][mysql], I will guide you through setting up the database as well.
 To begin, switch user